brantburnett/couchbase-index-manager/README.md

 ## Automatic Index Replica Management

-On Couchbase Server 5.X, automaticaly index replica managemnet is the default.
+On Couchbase Server 5.X, automatic index replica managemnet is the default.
 In this case, replicas are managed by Couchbase Server directly, rather than by couchbase-index-manager.

 Currently, it isn't possible to detect replicas via queries to "system:indexes".
 Therefore, `num_replica` is only respected during index creation.
 Changes to `num_replica` on existing indexes will be ignored.